folutade/KnowThatYouAnointed/content/posts/the-party.md

 * It is also notable that throughout the battle with Drake, Kendrick repeatedly accused Drake of being a liar, as we discussed in the [analysis](#street-niggas-and-the-corporate-guys-the-rappers-that-report-the-lies--rappers-that-report-the-lies) of the line "the rappers that report the lies".

-* By acknowleding himself as a "liar and hypocrite", Lecrae seems to be saying that he is no better than those who have "burned their own conscience" and negatively influence others as St. Paul discussed in his first letter to Timothy and Lecrae alluded to earlier when he said "They hearts grow colder, they love to do evil, they burn they conscience."
+* By acknowledging himself as a "liar and hypocrite", Lecrae seems to be saying that he is no better than those who have "burned their own conscience" and negatively influenced others, as St. Paul discussed in his first letter to Timothy and Lecrae alluded to earlier when he said, "They hearts grow colder, they love to do evil, they burn they conscience."

   * *The Spirit explicitly says that in later times some will fall away from the faith, paying attention to deceitful spirits and teachings of demons, under the influence of **liars and hypocrites** who have burned their own conscience as with a branding iron.*
   -1 Timothy 4:1-2

 * The word "hypocrite" entered into the English language through its use in translations of the original Greek New Testament Gospel accounts.
 In Greek, the word "hypokritēs" originally referred to a stage actor who wears a mask and assumes a role in a play.

-* In the Gospel accounts, Jesus uses the word "hypocrite" as a pejorative criticism of his people's religious leaders who peformed religious practices such as prayer, fasting and charity primiarly so that they could be seen and honored by other people like an actor looking for applause from an audience.
-Hence, their religious practices was not rooted in actual love for God or love for other people.
-Instead, their religious practices were rooted in self-centered focus on their own status, power and fame.
+* In the Gospel accounts, Jesus uses the word "hypocrite" as a pejorative criticism of his people's religious leaders who performed religious practices such as prayer, fasting, and charity primarily so that they could be seen and honored by other people like an actor looking for applause from an audience.
+Hence, their religious practices were not rooted in actual love for God or love for other people.
+Instead, their religious practices were rooted in self-centered focus on their own status, power, and fame.

 * Lecrae seems to recognize that he was clearly being a "hypocrite" or "stage actor" when he publicly claimed to be a Christian who follows God's instructions while privately disobeying God's instructions and leading his girlfriend to have an abortion to selfishly preserve his own dreams of becoming a famous rapper.

-* It is notable that in the first few lines of "euphoria", Kendrick's first battle track that directly aimed at Drake, Kendrick referred to Drake as an "actor"
+* It is notable that in the first few lines of "euphoria", Kendrick's first battle track that directly aimed at Drake, Kendrick referred to Drake as an "actor".

   * *Them super powers gettin' neutralized, I can only watch in silence
   The **famous actor** we once knew is lookin' paranoid and now is spiralin'*

-* Also, on the battle track "meet the grahams", Kendrick implores Drake to take off the mask that he has been using to play his staged role as he repeated lied everything that was important.
+* Also, on the battle track "meet the grahams", Kendrick implores Drake to take off the mask that he has been using to play his staged role as he repeatedly lied about everything that was important.

   * ***Take that mask off**, I wanna see what's under them achievements
   Why believe you?
 You never gave us nothin' to believe in